-- Fitness Friday;

-- Attendance Report Card;

-- Attendance display in every class room;

-- Each class has a Pupil Attendance Officer who keeps the display up to date weekly;

-- Attendance has a high profile in whole school assemblies each week;

-- Weekly and half-termly certificates to recognise pupils who have reached their target attendance;

-- Praise postcard sent home to recognise and celebrate improved attendance;
+- Attendance has a high profile in whole school assemblies each week; - Termly certificates to recognise pupils who have reached their target attendance; - Praise postcard sent home to recognise and celebrate improved attendance; - Attendance Trophy- weekly

-- Attendance League

-- Prizes/Raffle

-- Half term trophies

-- Vouchers for families

-- Aspirations week

-- Funtrition

-- Extra Golden time

-- Children choose half termly rewards

 Locality Attendance Officers from the Authority's Attendance Service are happy to send positive letters to parents to recognise and reinforce progress made in terms of securing their child's attendance.
 School can also invite Locality Attendance Officers to be involved in celebration assemblies.